 Talk to a Georgia Car Accident Lawyer for Free Today

 Traveling on the wrong side of the road in Georgia can lead to disastrous consequences, such as deadly head-on collisions.
 If you or a loved one was injured as a result of someone not following the laws of the road, John Foy & Associates can help.
-We have 20 plus years of experience helping car accident victims win the compensation they deserve.
+We have 20-plus years of experience helping motor vehicle accident victims win the compensation they deserve.
 Don’t hesitate to contact us and speak to one of our Georgia car accident lawyers today.